Thibault-GILLARD/Blue_Robot_2022/README.md

 ### Basic Test

-you can start the first serial communication using the serial monitor of the arduino IDE, with simple commands like :
+You can start the first serial communication using the serial monitor of the arduino IDE, with simple commands like :

 ```text
 PING